J.B. Nethercutt

 Jack Boison Nethercutt (October 11, 1913 – December 6, 2004) was an American entrepreneur and car collector.
+He was the founder and namesake of the Nethercutt Collection, through which he is considered a pioneer of car collecting.
+Nethercutt holds the record for the most Best of Show titles (6) at the Pebble Beach Concours d'Elegance.

 He co-founded Merle Norman Cosmetics in 1931 with his aunt Merle Norman and started as a delivery peddler for her early products, later ascending to the positions of chairman and chief executive officer of the company.

-He also served as a board member of the Personal Care Products Council trade association and was President of the California Cosmetics Association.
+He also served as a board member of the national Personal Care Products Council trade association and was president of the California Cosmetics Association.

-Nethercutt used his wealth to assemble one of the world's greatest car collections over a period of 48 years, which would become known as the Nethercutt Collection.
-With his cars, he won a record six Best of Show titles at the pinnacle Pebble Beach Concours d'Elegance and is considered to be the greatest car restorer of all time.
+Nethercutt used his wealth to collect over 200 antique and prestigious cars.
+In 1971 founded the Nethercutt Collection to house them, later also becoming a music museum.
+Within his car collection he oversaw the restoration of dozens of cars including the Bugatti Dubos and Duesenberg Twenty Grand, two of the most valuable cars in the world.
+He was posthumously inducted into the American Theatre Organ Society hall of fame in 2005.

 Early life and education

 Nethercutt was born in South Bend, Indiana, United States, to Carl and Florence Nethercutt with two other siblings.
 At the age of 9, his mother died and he moved to Santa Monica, California in 1923 to live with his aunt, Merle Norman and Uncle, Andy Norman.

 He attended Santa Monica High School and later enrolled to study chemistry at the California Institute of Technology.
 During his time in college, his aunt had created a small local cosmetics business in her home, making formulas in her kitchen.
 He dropped out of college to help her with the business.